-- → Continue regular attendance in Religious School - → Continue working on MGM Program - → Personalized preparation with Cantor Jen and Rabbi Roz to be arranged
+- → Continue regular attendance in Religious School - → Continue weekly one-on-one Hebrew tutoring on Zoom (based on service date) - → Continue working on MGM Program - ightharpoonup Personalized preparation with Rabbi Roz and Cantor Jen to be arranged

-MITZVAH GORERET MITZVAH:

-ONE MITZVAH LEADS TO ANOTHER...
+MITZVAH GORERET MITZVAH: ONE MITZVAH LEADS TO ANOTHER...
 IT'S A GOOD HABIT!